-Figure 4.5 Growth Concept Map
+Figure 4.5 Connected Centers

-The final map in the growth concept map series ties the previous four together, illustrating how Austin in the future should coordinate transportation features-roads, transit, and urban trails-with activity centers and corridors, in such a way as to reduce degradation of Austin's environmental resources.
-This map is followed by detailed definitions of its features.
+The final map in the growth concept map series ties the previous four together, illustrating how Austin in the future should coordinate transportation teatures-roads, transit, and urban trails-with activity centers and corridors, in such a way as to reduce degradation of Austin's environmental resources.
+This map is followed by detailed definitions of its teatures.